Back to blog

 • B200 calibration defaults avoid CPU SVD bottlenecks by defaulting guard order away from spectral/RMT.

 It also improves the reality of long suites.
-Proof packs can now be run in phases: generate calibration outputs first, then come back later to finish execution without turning it into a manual recovery exercise.
+Proof packs can now be run in phases: generate calibration outputs first with --calibrate-only, then come back later with --run-only to finish remaining tasks without turning recovery into a manual exercise.
+PACK_GUARDS_ORDER gives controlled experiments a direct way to choose guard order.

 More from the blog